 First off, never let someone tell you they “did it all by themselves”.

-The whole premise of our company is based on this, so although some products may need to be made elsewhere, 100% of the products featured in our shop are handmade or designed locally by people living in Southern California.
+The whole premise of our company is based on this, so although some products have components found elsewhere, 100% of the products featured in our shop are handmade or designed locally by people living in Southern California.

 No A-holes here.

-We’d share the common goal of supporting local
+We share a common goal of supporting local

 Every Business has an Engine & Infrastructure to make it Tick.